Training Sources

 How it works:

-- Starts at the app's root route
+- Starts at your app's root and navigates outward

-Code
+Code (Frontend Source)

 What it extracts:

-- JSX structure and prop relationships
+- Data model shapes and relationships

-- Permission/role guards on routes and components
+- Permission and role guards on routes and components

 Docs